Fire safety design

 Following the Ministry’s Fire and Safety Design Requirements for Schools means that you, as a board of trustees, will comply with the legislation around fire safety when you do any building work at your school.
 The Requirements cover design, fire alarms, emergency exits and sprinklers.

-- Using the Fire and Safety Design Requirements for Schools
+- Fire and Safety Design Requirements for Schools

 - Installing fire alarm systems